 Even the scraps are a bundle of beauty.

 What makes purple asparagus purple?

 - Purple asparagus is rich in anthocyanins (don’t even try to pronounce it!), which is what makes it purple.

 - Anthocyanins are antioxidant compounds — those that are also found in blueberries and blackberries among a handful of other purple, red, and blue-like foods.

-This recipe below is super simple and it’s delicious with any asparagus variety — purple or not.
+This purple asparagus recipe below is super simple and would be delicious with any asparagus variety — purple or not.